Public decision list June 29, 2021

 The College is periodically informed of decisions made in mandate.
 The summary includes decisions made on behalf of the College or the Mayor.

-The college takes note of the overview of decisions taken in mandate week 26 2021.
+The board takes note of the overview of decisions taken in mandate week 26 2021.

-3. Contracting Youth aid 2022 and beyond / Paul van Liempd
+3. Contracting Youth Care 2022 and beyond / Paul van Liempd

-The municipality of Son and Breugel together with 10 other municipalities purchases youth aid under 'A 10 for youth'.
-Per 2022 the contracts for youth aid will be developed further.
-In these contracts, youth aid is divided into 5 different segments, with different objectives, requirements and rates for each segment.
-This redevelopment must be adopted by the individual colleges.
+The municipality of Son en Breugel, together with 10 other municipalities, purchases youth assistance under the banner of 'A 10 for Youth'.
+As of 2022, the youth assistance contracts will be further developed.
+In these contracts, youth assistance is divided into five different segments, each with different objectives, requirements, and rates.
+This further development must be determined by the individual councils.

-1. adopts the proposed contracting with associated product maps and rates of the Procurement of Youth Assistance 2022 and beyond;
+1. approves the proposed contract with accompanying product cards and rates for the 2022 Youth Care Procurement and beyond;

-4. Covenant on residence principle / Paul van Liempd
+4. Covenant on the residence principle / Paul van Liempd

-The residence principle in the Youth Act determines which municipality is financially responsible for youth aid.
-It often proves difficult to determine this properly.
-The residence principle will therefore change on January 1, 2022.
-It may be that even according to the new principles in the law it is not easy to determine which municipality is responsible, for example because information is missing.
-The VNG has drawn up a covenant for those situations.
-It contains working agreements between municipalities on how they can jointly decide which municipality is financially responsible.
+The residence principle in the Youth Act regulates which municipality is financially responsible for youth assistance.
+It often proves difficult to determine this accurately.
+The residence principle will therefore change as of January 1, 2022.
+It may be that even under the new principles in the Act, it is not possible to determine accurately which municipality is responsible, for example because information is missing.
+The Association of Netherlands Municipalities (VNG) has drawn up a covenant for such situations.
+This covenant contains working agreements between municipalities on how they will jointly decide which municipality is financially responsible.
 All municipalities are asked to sign this covenant.
-In this way a proper implementation of the new residence principle is guaranteed.
+This will ensure the proper implementation of the new residence principle.

-5. Decision on objection administrative fine Participation Act / Paul van Liempd
+5. Decision on objection to administrative fine under the Participation Act / Paul van Liempd

-On January 7, 2021, the college decides to impose an administrative fine under the Participation Act.
-On January 21, 2021, the college receives a notice of objection from the objector to the above decision.
-The Objections Committee recommends that the objection be declared unfounded and that the contested decision be upheld.
+On January 7, 2021, the council decides to impose an administrative fine under the Participation Act.
+On January 21, 2021, the council receives an objection from the objector against the above decision.
+The objections committee recommends that the objection be declared unfounded and that the contested decision be upheld.

 College Decision: